 Excel VBA Square Root (SQR) Function

-In VBA we have a built-in function called “SQR” to calculate the square root of a given number.
+In VBA we have a built-in function called “SQR”, this function returns the square root for the given number provided in the input.
 Square Root function requires only one argument for its function i.e. Number.

 Below is the syntax of the SQR function.